lucasmccomb/watson-assistant-chatbot-ui/README.md

     1. In your browser, from your IBM Cloud account Dashboard, click on your Node.js Cloud Foundry App
         <img src="./public/screenshots/8-a.png" alt="Image 8-a" width="600px"/>
-    2. Click the 'Visit App URL' link
+    2. Click the 'Visit App URL' link.
+This will open a new tab in your default browser.
         <img src="./public/screenshots/8-b.png" alt="Image 8-b" width="600px"/>
     3. <a id="step_8iii">Open `static_store.js` and copy the URL from the new tab that opens and paste it into the `DEV_HOST_URL` variable in `static_store.js`</a>
         ***NOTE: Make sure there is no trailing slash at the end of the URL***